Industrial Emissions in the United States

 Table 1: Global Warming Potentials for 100-year Time Horizon

-Between 1990 and 2010, total industrial process emissions decreased a little more than 3 percent, as emission decreases from some sources have been offset by increases from other sources.
-Notably, HFCs have increased more than 70 percent during this time period as a result of phasing out ozone depleting substances, such as chlorofluorocarbons (CFCs) (see Figure 3).
-Also, the economic downturn and slow recovery (2008 – 10) has reduced CO2 emissions from cement production more than 33 percent below their 2006 peak.
+Between 1990 and 2012, total industrial process emissions increased a little less than 6 percent, as emission decreases from some sources have been offset by increases from other sources.
+Notably, HFCs have increased more than 300 percent during this time period as a result of phasing out ozone depleting substances, such as chlorofluorocarbons (CFCs) (see Figure 3).
+Also, the economic downturn and slow recovery (2008 – 12) has reduced CO2 emissions from cement production more than 23 percent below their 2006 peak.

-Figure 3: Industrial Process Emissions by Greenhouse Gas Type in Million Metric Tons (MMT) of CO2e
+Figure 3: Industrial Process Emissions by Greenhouse Gas Type in Million Metric Tons of CO2e

 U.S. electricity sales are split among the residential, commercial, and industrial sectors, with the industrial sector accounting for almost 26 percent of sales (see Figure 4).

-When greenhouse gas emissions from electricity generation are distributed across the end-use sectors, the industrial sector is the largest source of greenhouse gas emissions, responsible for 30 percent of total U.S. emissions (see Figure 5).
+When greenhouse gas emissions from electricity generation are distributed across the end-use sectors, the industrial sector is the second largest source of greenhouse gas emissions, responsible for almost 28 percent of total U.S. emissions (see Figure 5).
 Emissions from the use of electricity generated off-site (“electricity-related emissions” in the graph below) are also called indirect emissions to distinguish them from the direct emissions released on site.

 Relative to the residential and commercial sectors, a smaller percentage of the industrial sector’s greenhouse gas emissions come from electricity use.
 The industrial sector relies less on purchased electricity in part because of the on-site production of heat and power, also known as cogeneration or combined heat and power (CHP).